 Price: ~ USD $50 and up

-Know a traveler who is out of the house a lot or worries that their cat or dog is not getting fed on a schedule when they are traveling?
+Know a traveler who is out of the house a lot and worries that their cat or dog is not getting fed on a schedule when they are traveling?
 Consider an automatic pet feeder.
 These allow you set a schedule with automatic feeding times and program the amount of food delivered at each meal time.

 While these won’t replace the need to have someone check on the pets when someone is away on vacation, they can certainly make it easier for the carer and allow them to visit less frequently.
 These also allow you to make sure your pets are being fed the right amount of food at the same time even when you are away.